A Barnstormer in Oz

 A Barnstormer in Oz: A Rationalization and Extrapolation of the Split-Level Continuum is a 1982 novel by Philip José Farmer.
 It is a sequel to L. Frank Baum's The Wonderful Wizard of Oz, set some thirty years after, which disregards Baum's own sequels and those of others.
-The protagonist is Hank Stover, a pilot and the son of Dorothy Gale, who finds himself in Oz when his plane gets lost in a green cloud over Kansas in 1923.
+The protagonist is Hank Stover, a World War I aviator and the son of Dorothy, who finds himself in Oz when his plane gets lost in a green cloud over Kansas in 1923.
 The novel was written for adults rather than children, and includes elements of sex and violence.

 Plot

 After his plane flies through a mysterious green cloud, Hank finds himself in an Oz on the brink of a civil war.
-He encounters Erakna, the new Wicked Witch.
+He encounters Queen Glinda the Good of Quadling, who is at war with Erakna, the new Wicked Witch.
 In the world of the Farmer novel, the events of The Wonderful Wizard of Oz were based on real events.
-Baum had been a newspaper reporter in Nebraska around the time Dorothy was transported to Oz; he interviewed her and later used his notes as the basis for the first novel.
-All subsequent novels by Baum were products of Baum's imagination.
+Baum had been a newspaper reporter in Aberdeen, South Dakota around the time Dorothy was transported to Oz; he interviewed her and later used his notes as the basis for the first novel.
+All subsequent novels by Baum were products of Baum's imagination (although some "real" names made it into The Marvelous Land of Oz, the only Baum Oz sequel in the public domain at the time).
 In Barnstormer, Dorothy has made only one visit to Oz; when Hank Stover arrives, the Scarecrow still rules the Emerald City, just as he did at the end of Baum's first Oz book.

 Farmer treats Oz as a parallel universe, and attempts explanations of some of the fantastic elements including magic and talking animals.